Seventh Circuit Finds Requirement to Contribute to Fringe Benefits Funds Can Extend Past Decertification

 This opinion is a sobering issue for employers to consider before and during negotiations of collective bargaining agreements that require contributions to multiemployer benefit funds.
 There are also a number of ancillary issues that must be addressed in this alternate universe created by the Seventh Circuit such as, when is withdrawal liability triggered and what employee benefits should be offered to affected employees during the post-decertification and pre-expiration periods.

-Ms. Ristuccia assists clients on a variety of compliance, administration, and plan design issues for all types of employee benefit plans, including qualified plans, non-qualified plans, governmental plans, multiemployer plans, and health and welfare plans.
+Ms. Ristuccia assists clients on a variety of compliance, administration, and plan design issues for all types of employee benefit plans, including qualified plans, non-qualified plans, governmental plans, welfare plans, and multiemployer plans.
 Her practice covers all aspects of employee benefits and executive compensation.
-She has drafted plan documents, summary plan descriptions, benefit commencement packages, and enrollment packages and has assisted clients with voluntary...
+She has drafted plan documents, summary plan descriptions, HIPAA training materials, and benefit commencement packages.
+In addition, she has represented clients and...